 Ashley is an army brat and was born in Hawaii.
 She moved throughout the US before settling in Houston.
 She did an internship program in high school and fell in love with veterinary medicine.
 Ashley graduated with her AAS in Veterinary Technology in 2010 from Vet Tech Institute and her BAS from Tarleton State University in 2016.
+She earned her VTS(ECC) in 2020.
 She has worked in both exotics and small animal practice, and she joined the SLVS team in December of 2010.
 Ashley has a special interest in Emergency and Critical Care and has been working as an emergency technician since 2008.
-Her family includes her husband, their dog ‘Mo’, horse ‘Willie’, and 2 kitties ‘Ben and Jerry’.
+Outside of work, she enjoying spending time with her family and pets.

 Josh grew up in Sugar Land, Texas, graduating from Stephen F. Austin High School in 2001.
 Josh immediately enlisted in the Marines and served a 5 year active term.
 After serving in the military Josh worked as an electrician before going to the Vet Tech Institute of Houston.
 Josh joined the SLVS team in May of 2013.
 He has one mixed breed shepherd and an Irish Wolfhound.
 Josh enjoys watching movies and spending time with his 2 beautiful daughters and wife.